chrisbrasington/steam-icon-fix-linux/README.md

 # steam-icon-fix-linux

+## Problem

+Steam only downloads icons to the icon-cache during install, so if you move games around or share a drive between machines, you may be missing icons.

+## Fix

-Takes missing steam icons in linux and fixes them via steam API.
+This parses a shortcut folder and takes missing steam icons in linux, downloads them via the steam API, and sets them in the shortcut files.

 TODO: Figure out higher resolution icons? (but even steam is giving me low-res 16x16 icons atm...)